Directorate

 The Tax Policy Unit (TPU) is responsible for advising the Minister of Finance on tax policy issues.
 As part of this role, TPU must design tax instruments that can optimally fulfil a revenue-raising function and grow the economy.
-These tax instruments must be aligned to the goals of government’s economic and social policy.

-These instruments are then administered by NAMRA.
+These instruments are then administered by NAMRA (Namibia Revenue Agency).

 Personal Income Tax (PIT)

-Individuals generally receive most of their income as salary/wages, pension/ retirement payments and investment income (interest and dividends).
-Some individuals may also have business income which is taxable as personal income (for example, sole proprietors and partners).
+Tax is levied on taxable income — gross income less exemptions and allowable deductions.
+Individuals generally receive income as salary/wages, pension/retirement payments, and investment income.
+Some individuals may also have business income taxable as personal income (e.g. sole proprietors and partners).

 Corporate Income Tax (CIT)

+Non-resident companies operating through a branch or permanent establishment in Namibia are taxed on all income from a Namibian source.
 Companies operating in the resources sector are subject to a higher CIT rate.

 Transfer Duty

-Transfer Duty is a tax levied on the value of any property acquired by any person by way of a transaction or in any other way.
-For the purpose of Transfer Duty, property means land and fixtures and includes real rights in land, rights to minerals, a share or interest in a “residential property company” or a share in a share-block company.
-All conveyancers are required to register with NAMRA.
+Transfer Duty is levied on the value of any property acquired by any person by way of a transaction or in any other way.
+For this purpose, "property" means land and fixtures, including real rights in land, rights to minerals, shares in a residential property company, or shares in a share-block company.

 Value-Added Tax (VAT)